 Other cool spots you might want to visit in downtown Healdsburg include: The Mercantile Shop, Oak Grove Grocery, and BarnDiva.

-We spent a half day in San Fransisco before heading back home.
+We spent a half day in San Fran before heading back home.
 It’s probably my favorite city in the U.S. and if I could afford to live there, I’d have my bags packed today.
-We got in some great eats including Boogaloos and Bi Rite Creamery, which has been on my bucket list for quite some time.
-Boogaloos is a cool little hippie spot in the Mission district that serves a smashing breakfast.
-I had the Huevos Rancheros which was delicious – fresh corn tortillas, housemade ranchero sauce, red cabbage slaw, and perfectly poached eggs.
-Bi-Rite Creamery was just a few blocks down, and let me tell you, the salted caramel and brown sugar ginger swirl did not disappoint — Out.of.this.world.
+We got in some great eats at Boogaloos, a cool little hippie spot in the Mission that serves a smashing breakfast.
+I ordered the Huevos Rancheros — fresh corn tortillas, housemade ranchero sauce, red cabbage slaw, and perfectly poached eggs.
+Bi-Rite Creamery was just a few blocks down and has been on my bucket list for years.
+Let me tell you, the salted caramel and brown sugar ginger swirl did not disappoint!
+Out.of.this.world.
 And they even had gluten free cones – major bonus.

 Lots of fun, lots of sun, and lots of love.
 It was a great trip and honestly, our thoughts of moving out there get more and more realistic each time we visit.